 - Your car must be eligible and less than seven years old.

-Uber Black (and Uber Black SUV) is the closest thing that Uber offers to a traditional high-end livery or black car service.
+Uber Black: Uber Black (and Uber Black SUV) is the closest thing that Uber offers to a traditional high-end livery or black car service.
 Drivers can earn significantly more money per trip, but it’s not easy making the cut.
 Here’s how to qualify:

 - You must be insured to drive commercially.

-- You must meet all state- or local-level livery regulations.
+- Meet all state- or local-level livery regulations.

-- You must maintain a driver rating of at least 4.85 stars.
+- Maintain a driver rating of at least 4.85 stars.

-- You must drive a luxury car with leather seats.
+- Drive a luxury car with leather seats.

 As you can see, Uber offers a wider variety of ride options for drivers and, therefore, more earning opportunities.
 For this reason, Uber wins the ride mode category.